bonomani/devmon/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: 👽 Custom issue template
+name: 👽 Other issue
-about: Use this template if other do not fit your needs!
+about: Use this template if other issue template do not fit your needs!
 title: ''
 labels: ''
 assignees: ''